Sword Advice for UK Police & Lawyers

 Antiques - does it look old?

-If a person has an antique collection, or is a dealer/auctioneer, then in balance of probability most or all of the curved swords they have will be over 100 years old, and any that are more recent than that will be traditionally made by hand.
+If a person has an antique collection, or is a dealer/auctioneer, then in balance of probability most or all of the curved swords they have will be over 100 years old, and any that are more recent than that will be traditionally made.

-Most swords are traditionally made by hand, regardless of how much they cost or how modern they are.
+Most swords are traditionally made, regardless of how much they cost or how modern they are.
 Value and age is NOT an indication of whether a sword is traditionally made by hand or not.

 If the sword is a known make or model, hopefully the owner can show that and it can be verified as traditionally made.
 They might have a record of who/where it was purchased.
 For example, all Windlass swords, available from numerous websites, are traditionally made by hand and legal to own (see video linked below of the traditional hand making process at Windlass).
 Many other makes, such as LK Chen, Hanwei, Kingston Arms and Cold Steel, are also usually traditionally hand forged.